-Working with SPS Dental – this aim became a reality.
+Working with our Experts – this dream became a reality.

-Once the consultation discussions were finalised our expert team draw on their knowledge to produce CAD drawings.
+Once we finalised the consultation discussions our expert team drew on their knowledge to produce CAD drawings.

-On this project, the way the practice ran was unique; downstairs was kept as a mixed family dental practice, but upstairs was to be used as a cosmetic dental and referral centre for speciality procedures.
+On this project, the way the practice ran was unique; downstairs was kept as a mixed family dental practice, but they wanted upstairs to be used as a cosmetic dental and referral centre for speciality procedures.
 Our client wanted to create a unique patient journey that people would talk about.
-A space that was modern and social-media led.
-The aim was to create an interactive and educational experience for patients and the public, and as such, to break down barriers.
+A modern space led by social-media.
+They wanted to create an interactive and educational experience for patients and the public, and as such, to break down barriers.

 The rooms were spacious, and the client wanted them as non-clinical as possible.
 They wanted to make them as homely as they could be, and SPS Dental helped them achieve this.

-Our client chose the A-dec 500 side delivery chairs upstairs, the units have chair-mounted cuspidors and LED operating lights, which provide an excellent level of lighting.
-They also really help keep the clinical area looking very clean and clear, as the side-arm delivery systems are stored below the cabinetry, giving full access around the chair.
+Our client chose the A-dec 500 side delivery chairs upstairs.
+The units have chair-mounted cuspidors and LED operating lights, which provide an excellent level of lighting.
+They are very clean and clear, with the side-arm delivery systems stored below the cabinetry.
+This provides full access around the chair.
 This feature has also allowed for a mobile implant drawer pack for the surgery, which will be fantastic for implant sessions.

-The chairs also have intraoral cameras built into the delivery systems, and these link to the computers, meaning that both the clinician and patients will be able to see the images taken on the 4k monitors on the walls.
+The chairs also have intraoral cameras built into the delivery systems linking to the computers.
+This means both the clinician and patients will be able to see the images taken on the 4k monitors on the walls.